-This is the percentage of maximum energy generation that a plant is not capable of supplying to the electrical grid because of unplanned energy losses (such as unplanned shutdowns or outage extensions) which are not under management control.
+This is the percentage of maximum energy generation that a plant is not capable of supplying to the electrical grid because of unplanned energy losses (such as unplanned shutdowns or outage extensions).
 A low value indicates important unit equipment is well maintained and reliably operated and there are few outage extensions.